docker-library/docs/neo4j/README.md

     neo4j
 ```

-which allows you to access neo4j through your browser at [http://localhost:7474](http://localhost:7474).

 This binds two ports (`7474` and `7687`) for HTTP and Bolt access to the Neo4j API.
 A volume is bound to `/data` to allow the database to be persisted outside the container.

+Once running, you can use the [Neo4j Aura console](https://console-preview.neo4j.io/self-managed) which includes graph tools for visualizations, data exploration, and monitoring for free.
+No subscription is required.
+Simply create a self-managed instance and connect to `http://localhost:7474`.
+Alternatively, you can use the Neo4j Browser, a web-based user interface for interacting with Neo4j that is included with the Neo4j installation.
+To access the Neo4j Browser, open a web browser and navigate to `http://localhost:7474`.

-By default, this requires you to login with `neo4j/neo4j` and change the password.
-You can, for development purposes, disable authentication by passing `--env=NEO4J_AUTH=none` to docker run.
+Your default credentials are `neo4j`/`neo4j`.
+You will be prompted to change the password upon first login.
+For development purposes, you can disable authentication by passing `--env=NEO4J_AUTH=none` to docker run.

 # Documentation